jopemachine-arvis/arvis/README.md

 * Compatable with lots of [Alfred 4 workflows](https://www.alfredapp.com/workflows/).

-* Search and install the extension from store simplely.
+* Search and install the extension from store easily.

 * Make your own styles.